Piotr1215/cloudrumble/README.md

 So as an example having 7 master nodes, our quorum is **7+1/2 = 4** and fault tolerance **7-1/2 = 3**

 # Image Creation, Management, and Registry 20%

+## Creating docker images

+Docker image is an immutable blueprint based on which containers are created.

+### Difference between CMD and ENTRYPOINT

+_CMD_ and _ENTRYPOINT_ sections of `Dockerfile` are used to instruct docker what to do once container is started.

+<u>CMD</u>

+This section defines what command will be executed once container starts.
+For example:

+- defining `CMD ["httpd"]` in a `Dockerfile` building httpd server will start httpd Apache server based on the image used
+- running httpd image with command override `docker run httpd printenv` will override default `CMD` with `printenv` command which will output environmental variables to the terminal
+- command can be specified as regular command: `CMD httpd` or as json array `CMD ["sleep", "5"]`
+  > in json array syntax first element of an array is command itself and all subsequent elements are parameters/options

+<u>ENTRYPOINT</u>

+This section defines what command will be executed once container starts and cannot be overridden by default (you need to use `--entrypoint` flag to force override).
+All arguments passed via docker run will be appended to command defined in `ENTRYPOINT`

+- `CMD` and `ENTRYPOINT` work great together where `ENTRYPOINT` defines "fixed" command to be executed once container starts and `CMD` provides default, but overrideable arguments to run the container in different ways.
+  > It is required to specify both `CMD` and `ENTRYPOINT` in a json array format for the override to work

 ## How to control resources utilization by a container